The Day Jim Morrison Was Buried

 Rock 'n' roll icons never seem to be allowed to simply pass away quietly into the night.

 There’s often some sort of conspiracy surrounding the death, especially if it was under strange circumstances.
-When Doors singer Jim Morrison died on July 3, 1971, in Paris at the age of 27, all the requisite boxes were ticked for an old-fashioned mystery.
+When Doors singer Jim Morrison died in July 1971, in Paris at the age of 27, all the requisite boxes were ticked for an old-fashioned mystery.

 Morrison’s reasons for coming to Paris four months beforehand were unclear.
 Some said he wanted to escape the one-dimensional rock-star notoriety he received in the States and to pursue his poetry leanings in the City of Light.

 Others thought he needed a break from the endless partying and wanted to spend quality time with Courson.
 There was also a pending appeal of an indecent-exposure charge with a very real possibility of jail time, depending on the ruling.

 Rumors of Morrison’s death spread rapidly throughout Paris over the early-July weekend, but when reporters reached someone in his flat, they were told he was in a local hospital “resting.”

 The regional office of the United Press International reported the singer was "recovering and being treated in a hospital or sanitarium," according to Rolling Stone.